 - an overall vision for visitor and tourism management of the Abrolhos

-- key directions for tourism and visitor management for the four island groups
+- key directions for tourism and visitor management in each of the island groups

-- guidelines for the development of individual visitor master plans for the four island groups
+- guidelines for the development of individual visitor master plans for each of the island groups

 - a coordinated approach to visitor management and tourism across Government and community, including DPIRD, Western Australian Museum, Tourism WA, Mid West Development Commission, City of Greater Geraldton, Abrolhos Bodies Corporates and the Western Australian community

 The plan is being developed with input from stakeholders such as community interest groups, commercial fishers, conservation groups and State Government departments.
-Workshops and discussions have started to gather information to establish context and analysis of the islands for inclusion in the plan.
+Workshops and discussions have provided valuable information to establish context and analysis of the islands for inclusion in the plan.